iobis/manual/examples.md

 ### 12. 2: 16S rRNA gene metabarcoding data of Pico- to Mesoplankton

+DNA derived datasets can also include an extendedMeasurementsOrFact (eMoF) extension file, in addition to the occurrence and DNA derived extensions.
+In this example, environmental measurements were provided in an eMoF file, in addition to the DNA derived data and occurrence data.
+Here we show how to incorporate such measurements in the extensions.

 In the publication ["Diversity of Pico- to Mesoplankton along the 2000 km Salinity Gradient of the Baltic Sea"](https://www.frontiersin.org/articles/10.3389/fmicb.2016.00679/full), a dataset with 16S rRNA gene metabarcoding data of surface water microbial communities was created from 21 off-shore stations, following a transect from Kattegat to the Gulf of Bothnia in the Baltic Sea.
 The full dataset entitled ["Diversity of Pico- to Mesoplankton along the 2000 km Salinity Gradient of the Baltic Sea (Hu et al. 2016)](https://www.gbif.org/dataset/9e29a2fe-d780-48a8-a93f-9ce041f9202f) is available from GBIF.

-In this example, we will populate the the Occurrence core file with the required, highly recommended and recommended fields for metabarcoding data.
-The Occurrence core contain information about the sample including the taxonomy and quantity of organisms detected, the collection location, references for the identification procedure, and links to the sequences generated.
+The Occurrence core contain information about the organisms in the sample including the taxonomy and quantity of organisms detected, the collection location, references for the identification procedure, and links to the sequences generated.

+***Important note: even though this dataset uses OTU identifiers for taxonomy (therefore not including ```scientificNameID```) OBIS still recommends using ```scientificNameID```.**

 **Occurrence core:**